 Hurricane Irma Aftermath

-There are a few things that always happen to me after a hurricane passes through.
+A few things always happen to me after a hurricane passes through.

-The aftermath of Hurricane Irma wasn't any different.
+The aftermath of Hurricane Irma wasn’t any different.
 From just our front yard, we have 27 bags of small branches.
-On top of that, we have a plethora of larger branches that stack about five or six feet high and about ten to twelves yards wide.
+On top of that, we have many larger branches that stack about five or six feet high and about ten to twelve yards wide.

-That's not counting the very large branches still in our back yard because we can't get them through the gate until we can get a chainsaw.
+That’s not counting the large branches still in our backyard because we can’t get them through the gate until we can get a chainsaw.
 That stack is more than double the size in the front yard.

-When the time came, we emptied those items into coolers and then left the doors shut until power came back.
-Didn't lose a thing, since the power wasn't out that long.
+When the time came, we emptied those items into coolers and left the doors shut until the power returned.
+I didn’t lose a thing since the power wasn’t out that long.

 Once we put the items in the cooler, I ate a pint of Ben & Jerry’s Cherry Garcia.
 No sense in letting that go to waste.

-Part of planing before the storm is to eliminate the potential for food loss.
-We didn't want to buy things that would go bad if power didn't come back within a couple of days.
+Part of planning before the storm is eliminating the potential for food loss.
+We didn’t want to buy things that would go bad if power didn’t come back within a few days.